BY

 So, which accounting method should you choose?

-Accrual accounting methods are more popular than cash basis accounting because it gives business owners a clear view of their company’s profitability by taking into account revenues and expenses regardless of whether they were paid in cash or not.
+Accrual accounting records revenue and is more popular than cash basis accounting because it gives business owners a clear view of their company’s profitability.
+It takes both sides of the story into account: revenue and expenses, regardless of whether they were paid in cash or not.

-But, for some small businesses, the accrual system proves too complicated or time-consuming.
+But, for some small businesses, the accrual basis accounting method can be complicated or time-consuming.
 So, instead, they prefer to keep things simple and rather focus on cash transactions and understanding their cash flow position.

 Key Takeaways